 Mean score of companies in the Research Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 Hemlock Semiconductor Operations, headquartered in the US, has reported significant carbon emissions over recent years.
-In 2019, the company emitted approximately 800,000,000 kg CO2e from Scope 1 emissions, about 1,200,000,000 kg CO2e from Scope 2 emissions, and around 1,400,000,000 kg CO2e from Scope 3 emissions.
-This trend of increasing emissions is evident from previous years, with total emissions rising from about 600,000,000 kg CO2e in Scope 1 and 1,000,000,000 kg CO2e in Scope 2 in 2015.
-Despite the lack of specific reduction targets or initiatives disclosed, Hemlock Semiconductor Operations is part of an industry increasingly focused on climate commitments.
+In 2019, the company emitted approximately 800,000,000 kg CO2e in Scope 1 emissions, about 1,200,000,000 kg CO2e in Scope 2 emissions, and around 1,400,000,000 kg CO2e in Scope 3 emissions.
+This trend of increasing emissions is evident from previous years, with Scope 1 emissions rising from about 600,000,000 kg CO2e in 2015 to 800,000,000 kg CO2e in 2019.
+Despite the lack of specific reduction targets or initiatives disclosed, Hemlock Semiconductor is part of an industry increasingly focused on climate commitments.
 The absence of documented reduction targets suggests that the company may still be in the early stages of formalising its climate strategy.
-As the semiconductor industry faces growing pressure to reduce its carbon footprint, Hemlock's future commitments will be crucial in aligning with global climate goals.
+As the semiconductor industry faces growing scrutiny regarding its environmental impact, Hemlock Semiconductor's future commitments will be crucial in addressing its carbon footprint and aligning with global sustainability goals.

 Access structured emissions data, company-specific emission factors, and source documents